 Sam Harris is a strong determinist and he argues that free will is an illusion.
 That is, since the contents of the human skull are no more immune to the laws of physics than any other matter in the universe, our behaviour is always exactly commensurate with deterministic causality.
 Dan Dennett agrees that science comprehensively rejects the mind-body dualism on which religious ideas of free will are based.
 However, as a compatibilist he also argues that free will can be reconciled with the deterministic physical laws.

 Fair enough.
 But the key thing here is the distinction between strong (or hard) determinism and the kind of determinism that might be compatible with free-will.
 It is a definitional question about what we really mean by determinism, and the kind of free-will whose existence is worth considering.
+[And in fact, contrary to polular myth, Harris doesn’t actually say that free will is an illusion …. but that will become apparent.]

 As it happens, I’m convinced by the determinist argument and I find compatibilist positions to be rather slippery.